MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-compliant-network.md

 Organizations who use Conditional Access along with the Global Secure Access preview, can prevent malicious access to Microsoft apps, third-party SaaS apps, and private line-of-business (LoB) apps using multiple conditions to provide defense-in-depth.
 These conditions may include device compliance, location, and more to provide protection against user identity or token theft.
 Global Secure Access introduces the concept of a compliant network within Conditional Access and continuous access evaluation.
 This compliant network check ensures users connect from a verified network connectivity model for their specific tenant and are compliant with security policies enforced by administrators.

-The Global Secure Access Client installed on devices or configured remote network allows administrators to secure resources behind a compliant network with advanced Conditional Access controls.
-This compliant network makes it easier for administrators to manage and maintain, without having to maintain a list of all of an organization's locations IP addresses.
+The Global Secure Access Client installed on devices or users behind configured remote networks allows administrators to secure resources behind a compliant network with advanced Conditional Access controls.
+This compliant network feature makes it easier for administrators to manage and maintain, without having to maintain a list of all of an organization's locations IP addresses.
 Administrators don't need to hairpin traffic through their organization's VPN egress points to ensure security.

-Continuous Access Evaluation (CAE) is currently supported for SharePoint workloads.
-With CAE, you can leverage the security of token theft replay protection.
+Continuous Access Evaluation (CAE) with the compliant network feature is currently supported for SharePoint Online.
+With CAE, you can enforce defense-in-depth with token theft replay protection.

 This compliant network check is specific to each tenant.